eliazonta/react-web-app/README.md

 # react-web-app

-This is the readme still WIP btw
+This is the default react web-app but integrated with Microsoft Azure in order to test workflows and create a production unit